- Business and Employment»

 - Constant Monitoring of Sales, Trends and Traffic.
 Simply measuring the dollars from sales tells marketers little about what is working.
 Additional insight can be gained from such tools as website traffic and sales trend analysis.
-Find out more about analyzing marketing results.

 - Build Communities, Not Just Customers.
 Building communities of customers through avenues such as social media and events can provide valuable perspective into what makes these markets tick.
 What's important to them?
 What type of lifestyles do they have?
 Armed with this knowledge, marketers can better understand customers and make course corrections at every stage in the product life cycle.
 Plus, a new or newly discovered demand might suggest even more new products or services that could be developed.
-Learn more about product life cycles.

 So the chicken-and-egg cycle of product and market segment development continues on... and on... and on...

 Disclaimer: Both the publisher and author have used their best efforts in preparation of this information.
 No representations or warranties for its contents, either expressed or implied, are offered or allowed and both parties disclaim any implied warranties of merchantability or fitness for your particular purpose.
 The advice and strategies presented herein may not be suitable for you, your situation or business.
 Consult with a professional advisor where and when appropriate.
 Neither the publisher nor author shall be liable for any loss of profit or any other damages, including but not limited to special, incidental, consequential or punitive, arising from or relating to your reliance on this information.